Last updated on May 6, 2024

 Histogram

-The Histogram palette is also always visible, regardless of the tools used.
-You can hide it by clicking on the chevron in the top right corner of the palette.
+The Histogram section is also always visible, regardless of the tools used.
+You can hide it by clicking on the chevron in the top right corner of the section.

 The histogram shows the distribution of the brightness levels of the pixels in the selected image, with dark tones on the left, medium tones in the center, and light tones on the right, with the peaks corresponding to the number of pixels per brightness range.
 The histogram can show all channels or individual channels by clicking on the buttons: